-The Dual Enrollment (DE) program with Central Virginia Community College (CVCC) provides highly motivated students the opportunity to experience college-level work while in high school and receive both high school and college credit.
+The Dual Enrollment (DE) program with local and area colleges and universities provides highly motivated students the opportunity to experience college-level work while in high school and receive both high school and college credit.
 Students are encouraged to consider this opportunity while also being aware that the demands of these courses are at the college level.